Penguronik/circuits_project/README.md

 # Design Decisions
 Below is a more comprehensive description of some of the more complex or significant parts of the code.
 ## Project Architecture
-To add:
-- Picture of/some basic guidance of OOP and inheritances/containments architecture
-- Maybe turn the flow of a bit from input to output into a flowchart as well and make it horizontally progressing flowchart to make it look nicer on the screen

 ### Example: The flow of a bit from input to output
 1. The bit is taken from an input source and is stored as a state on an input component